Chart Color Schemes

 Freshwater - Stratford shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Freshwater - Stratford has higher educational attainment than broader benchmarks.
-Among residents aged 15+, 36.7% have university qualifications, compared to 20.6% in the rest of Queensland and 21.1% in the SA4 region.
-University graduates make up 23.5%, postgraduate degrees are held by 8.6%, and graduate diplomas by 4.6%.
-Vocational credentials are prominent with 36.8% of residents aged 15+, including advanced diplomas (12.4%) and certificates (24.4%).
+Freshwater - Stratford has a higher proportion of residents with university qualifications than broader benchmarks.
+Specifically, 36.7% of its residents aged 15 and above hold such qualifications, compared to 20.6% in the rest of Queensland and 21.1% in the SA4 region.
+This educational advantage is particularly notable for bachelor degrees (23.5%), postgraduate qualifications (8.6%), and graduate diplomas (4.6%).
+Vocational credentials are also prevalent, with 36.8% of residents aged 15 and above holding them, including advanced diplomas (12.4%) and certificates (24.4%).

 Frequently Asked Questions - Education